Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

 Coffee break & marketplace

-Trailblazer sessions A
+Breakout sessions A

 A choice of workshops showcasing diverse and innovative approaches to delivering personalised and sustainable short breaks, and the challenges that have been overcome.